Laravel-Lang/lang/README.md

 ## Install

 #### Via Composer
-In your project directory, install the package to your Laravel project with composer using following command based on the version of Laravel you are using:
+Install the Laravel-lang package to your Laravel project with composer using command from the table below based on the version of Laravel you are using:

 | Laravel version                         | Composer command                             |
 | --------------------------------------- | -------------------------------------------- |